davidluzhiyun/COMPSCI_307D_breakout_zl303/README.md

 ### Impressions
 The collision detection method requires improvement.
 The structure for the code needs cleaning.
 (First Draft,David Lu)
-Still not fun enough for a game (Second Draft,David Lu)
+Still not fun enough for a game (Second Draft, David Lu)